 Although shopping is not a free activity, the malls in Las Vegas aim to entertain you as you shop.
 The Forum Shops at Caesars Palace can watch Atlantis fall in an animatronics spectacular that occurs hourly.
 Fashionistas can check out a live runway show at the Fashion Show Mall, while Miracle Mile has an indoor rainstorm and fountain display.
 If you're looking for variety, the Grand Canal Shoppes has something called Streetmsophere that features roving entertainers performing shows throughout the day.

 Although it's easy to forget in the extravagance of the Strip, Las Vegas is a desert city, and the landscape has its own beauty to explore.
 Red Rock Canyon is just 30 minutes from Las Vegas and has a range of hikes to suit all levels of ability.
 If you'd prefer to see a man-made wonder, the Hoover Dam is also close to the city.
 The Mike O’Callaghan – Pat Tillman Memorial Bridge is free to walk across and offers spectacular views of the Dam and Lake Mead.

 There's no need to pay to see a spectacular show in Las Vegas.
 The most popular free performance is the circus at Circus Circus.
 It's the largest permanent circus in the world, and you can see acrobats, aerialists, and jugglers perform high above the casino floor.
 The Silverton Hotel Aquarium has more than 160 species of fish to spot in the water, but the real pleasure is watching the mermaid show.
 Performers twirl and dance through the 117,000 gallons of water and regularly interact with guests.

-If you'd like to try your hand at gambling, but don't know what's blackjack and what's bust, you might be interested in lessons.
+If you'd like to try your hand at gambling but don't know what's blackjack and what's a bust, you might be interested in lessons.
 Many of the big casinos run free table games lessons to introduce novices to the games.
 You can learn the rules, strategies, and etiquette of a range of games, including poker, roulette, and craps.
-Instructors are happy to answer any questions and some participants get the chance to play a few no-stakes hands.
+Instructors are happy to answer any questions, and some participants get the chance to play a few no-stakes hands.